-The Expert Panel is of the view that current legislation does not adequately protect the public.
+We are of the view that current legislation does not adequately protect the public.
 Environmental Health Officers are relying on legislation that is not made specifically for the purpose of tackling illegal operators.

-The Expert Panel has the following concerns regarding existing provisions:
+We have the following concerns regarding existing provisions:

-- There is no requirement for a practitioner to have training or experience to set up a tattoo studio.
+• There is no requirement for a practitioner to have training or experience to set up a tattoo studio.
 However the need to understand the importance and practical application of hygienic practices and infection control procedures is essential to protect the public.
-The public need some assurance that a practitioner is competent to perform what they are doing without putting them at risk. - Currently, an unregistered tattooist applying unsafe practices in unhygienic premises only commits the offence of being unregistered under the byelaws.
-This may be viewed as a purely administrative offence when Courts are considering sentencing. - Current registration requirements rely on being able to prove that a person is carrying on a business and this can be difficult because most unregistered tattooists ('scratchers') work from home and deny that they receive payment. - There is no facility to refuse registration unless a previous successful prosecution has been taken for breach of bye laws, - Current regulation relies in part on the use of legislation not specifically intended for such use e.g. The Public Health (Control of Diseases) Act 1984 and The Health and Safety at Work etc. Act 1974.
-Several local authorities in Wales have used Part 2A Orders to seize equipment from unregistered and unhygienic premises, however these provisions do not always provide the appropriate enforcement tools to safeguard the public and to tackle "scratchers". - When we last gathered information on this, we found that between July 2012 and July 2013, ten applications for Part 2A Orders had been made by local authorities; all of which related to the carrying out of unregistered tattooing from domestic premises. - New procedures are being developed and becoming increasingly popular such as body modification, dermal implants, branding, tongue splitting and scarification all of which have potential to spread infection or cause permanent damage.
+The public need some assurance that a practitioner is competent to perform what they are doing without putting them at risk.

-Existing legislation does not prevent the sales of relatively cheap tattooing equipment over the internet.
+- Currently, an unregistered tattooist applying unsafe practices in unhygienic premises only commits the offence of being unregistered under the byelaws.
+This may be viewed as a purely administrative offence when Courts are considering sentencing. - Current registration requirements rely on being able to prove that a person is carrying on a business and this can be difficult because most unregistered tattooists ('scratchers') work from home and deny that they receive payment. - There is no facility to refuse registration unless a previous successful prosecution has been taken for breach of bye laws and the magistrate cancelled a previous registration.
+However, Local Authorities are still reliant on the applicant informing them that they have been prosecuted in another area. - The current application process does not require any proof of identity, criminal records checks or "fit and proper person test", therefore, even if an applicant had been prosecuted in another LA then there would be no way of knowing. - Current regulation relies in part on the use of legislation not specifically intended for such use e.g. The Public Health (Control of Diseases) Act 1984 and The Health and Safety at Work etc. Act 1974.
+Several local authorities in Wales have used Part 2A Orders to seize equipment from unregistered and unhygienic premises, however these provisions do not always provide the appropriate enforcement tools to safeguard the public and to tackle "scratchers". - A domestic premises can be registered to carry out skin piercing and comply initially with the byelaws.
+However, unless there is a separate entrance, the Health and Safety Executive are responsible for the enforcement of H&S legislation within that premises.
+The HSE have previously been reluctant to transfer enforcement responsibility to local authorities in such a situation.
+Therefore, if there is a serious risk such as lack of sterilisation, Officers are unable to serve prohibition notices as they would in a commercial setting.
+The only option would be to simply prosecute for non-compliance with the byelaws or to apply to the courts for a Part 2A order- both being a time consuming process. - New procedures are being developed and becoming increasingly popular such as body modification, dermal implants, branding, tongue splitting and scarification all of which have potential to spread infection or cause permanent damage. - Existing legislation does not prevent the sales of relatively cheap tattooing equipment over the internet.
 Anyone can purchase a kit and start operating, possessing no basic training, no knowledge of infection control and not using an autoclave or equivalent sterilisation procedure.